 Description: Motivated by the belief that leadership is not innate, but developed, and operating from the assumption that leaders are not born, but are trained, supported, and encouraged, APSP works to develop skills and experiences that will assist Asian and Pacific Islander students participate effectively in the process of leadership in today's constantly changing world.
 Through workshops, training sessions, and retreats, the issues of leadership in the Asian and Pacific Islander communities are examined and explored at both personal and community levels.
-Students are engaged in both theoretical and practical situations, and encouraged to apply the experiences gained through APSP leadership development activities to their own activities and involvement.
-The primary vehicles for APSP's leadership development activities are the Asian and Pacific Islander Student Advisory Council, Student Coordinator and Student Intern positions, and actively participating in planning committees.
+Students are engaged in both theoretical and practical situations, and encouraged to apply the experiences gained through APSP leadership development activities to their own activities are the Asian and Pacific Islander Student Advisory Council, Student Coordinator and Student Intern positions, and actively participating in planning committees.

-8. Program/Service: Lunar New Year Festival

-Description: Annual festival to celebrate the Lunar New Year featuring student and student organizations performances, games, and a night market.

-9. Program/Service: One on One Advising

-Description: Throughout the year students approach the APSP staff members for both formal and informal advising as it relates to classes, work, career aspirations, and personal life.

-10. Program/Service: Peer Mentor Program
+- 8. Program/Service: Lunar New Year Festival Description: Annual festival to celebrate the Lunar New Year featuring student and student organizations performances, games, and a night market. - 9.
+Program/Service: One on One Advising Description: Throughout the year students approach the APSP staff members for both formal and informal advising as it relates to classes, work, career aspirations, and personal life. - 10.
+Program/Service: Peer Mentor Program